Critical Epistemology, Knowing through Gender and the Decolonial

 José Medina is Walter Dill Scott Professor of Philosophy and affiliated faculty in the Critical Theory Cluster and the Department of African American Studies at Northwestern University.
 He works in critical race theory, gender/queer theory, communication theory, critical epistemology, and political philosophy.
 His books include Speaking from Elsewhere (SUNY Press, 2006), and The Epistemology of Resistance (Oxford University Press, 2012), which received the 2012 North-American Society for Social Philosophy Book Award.
 His current projects in critical race theory, social epistemology, and gender and queer theory focus on how social perception and the social imagination contribute to the formation of vulnerabilities to different kinds of violence and oppression.
 These projects also explore the social movements and kinds of activism (including epistemic activism) that can be mobilized to resist racial and sexual violence and oppression in local and global contexts.

-Cintia Martinez Velasco is a doctoral candidate in Philosophy at the National Autonomous University of Mexico (UNAM), from which she also holds bachelor’s and master’s degrees in Philosophy.
+Cintia Martinez Velasco received her PhD in Philosophy at the National Autonomous University of Mexico (UNAM), from which she also holds bachelor’s and master’s degrees in Philosophy.
 She is Adjunct Professor in the Philosophy Department at UNAM, where in 2017 she set up the course “Debates on Feminist Philosophy” in the Faculty of Philosophy and Literature.
 She is a board member of the International Association of Women Philosophers.
 The main topics of her research are feminist philosophy and decolonial philosophy, with special attention on third-wave feminism, Latin American philosophy, and metaphysics of sex and gender.
 Professor Martinez has been a guest student at the University of Pennsylvania, and she was a member of the Bartolomé de las Casas Research Group under the supervision of the decolonial philosopher Santiago Castro-Gomez.
 She has participated and organized national and international conferences on feminist philosophy.
 The latest and most important have been (as organizer) the Workshop on Gender, Ethics and Politics (2017) and the International Congress of Feminism and Marxism: Neoliberalism and Work (2018-2019), and (as participant) the XVIIth Symposium of the International Association of Women Philosophers, Beijing.